satRdays/satRday_site_template/README.md

 6. Add the GitHub Team to the repo you made as 'Admin'

+### New cool method - Set the repo up from template

+1. Press the 'Use this template' button

+2. Set the owner of the repo to be 'satrdays' organisation

+3. Set the repository name to be `[cityYEAR]`

+4. Set the repo to be 'Public'

+5. Create repository from template

+6. Make a GitHub Team and add the conference organisers as members

+7. Add the GitHub Team to the repo you made as 'Admin'

 There is now WIP on automating deployment using the scripts in [this repo](https://github.com/satRdays/automation)

 ### Netlify